 With so many trails, waterfalls and scenic lookouts to explore, it's well worth staying a night or two when you take the Blue Ridge Parkway Detour.

-Chetola Resort at Blowing Rock is a great place to base yourself as it's close to so many hiking options and forest trails.
-As you'd expect, it's set in a stunning location and some rooms have a beautiful view of the lake.
+The Manor is a great place to base yourself as it's close to many hiking options and forest trails.
+As you'd expect, it's set in a stunning location and you will be a stone's throw from the beautiful Chetola Lake.

 While the great outdoors is clearly the big attraction along the Blue Ridge Parkway, the town of Blowing Rock also has its own sights.
 With historic buildings and the chance to learn about the Southern Appalachian region at Blowing Rock Art and History Museum, it really does make the perfect place to stop along this route.